zerospiel/docs/docs/admin-kof.md

             secrets:
               - external-dns-aws-credentials
     ```
-    This enables Sveltos to auto-distribute DNS secret to Regional clusters.
+    This enables Sveltos to auto-distribute DNS secret to regional clusters.

 5. Two secrets are auto-created by default:
     * `storage-vmuser-credentials` is a secret used by VictoriaMetrics.